SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 =========================

-for the 3.1 version of the demo plugin.
+is a example for the 1.0 version of the Demo plugin.

-2) Change into the demo directory, check your "config.php" file against the new
+2) Change into the demo directory and check your config.php file

-Or simply replace your "config.php" file with the provided sample and
+Or simply replace your configuration file with the provided

-reconfigure the plugin from scratch (see step 2 under the installation
+example and reconfigure the plugin from scratch (see step two

 As long as you've consulted the list of plugin standards and done your best to follow them, there's little standing in the way of great fame as an official SquirrelMail plugin developer.